Self-Guided Belief Propagation -- A Homotopy Continuation Method

 \section{Conclusion}

-In this paper we introduced an iterative algorithm to perform approximate inference: self-guided belief propagation (SBP) is a simple and robust method that gradually accounts for the pairwise potentials and guides itself towards a unique, stable, and accurate solution.
-We provide a comprehensive theoretical analysis and substantiate the results empirically in order to validate the underlying assumptions: (i) a smooth solution path exists and originates from the unique fixed point that is obtained by neglecting the pairwise potentials. (ii) This solution path is well-behaved and can be tracked efficiently. (iii) The solution of SBP approximates the exact solution well and corresponds to the global optimum of the Bethe approximation for attractive models with unidirectional local potentials.
+In this paper, we introduced an iterative algorithm to perform approximate inference: self-guided belief propagation (SBP) is a simple and robust method that gradually accounts for the pairwise potentials and guides itself towards a unique, stable, and accurate solution.

+We provide a comprehensive theoretical analysis in order to validate the underlying assumptions: in particular, we showed that: (i) a smooth solution path exists and originates from a unique start point that is obtained by neglecting the pairwise potentials; (ii) this solution path is well-behaved and can be tracked by SBP; and (iii) for \emph{unidirectional models}, the solution of SBP approximates the exact solution well and corresponds to the global optimum of the Bethe approximation.

+The theoretical analysis does not fully answer for which models SBP is expected to perform particularly well.
+Although SBP obtains the most accurate fixed point for unidirectional models, the marginals will not be approximated well for models with strong couplings, for the simple reason that accurate fixed points do not exist at all.
+We expect that SBP is particularly advantageous for all models that have a large amount of fixed points with varying accuracy.
+Thus SBP will perform well for dense models with random couplings (particularly if they are centered around zero) for which the marginals are largely affected by the local potentials.
+Not only do we expect that SBP approximates the marginals well in that case but it is actually essential for estimating marginals as BP will often fail to converge.

-Overall SBP significantly improves the accuracy in our experiments on attractive and general models.
-The obtained marginals are consistently better than for BP with and without damping.
-Moreover, SBP approximates the exact marginals well on graphical models for which BP does not converge at all. \bibfont{ }
+In order to verify SBP empirically, we applied SBP to a range of models, not only attractive but also general ones.
+In our experiments, SBP consistently improves the accuracy in comparison with BP (with and without damping).
+Besides, SBP approximates the exact marginals well on graphical models for which BP does not converge at all. \bibfont{ }